lucas09009/lucas09009/README.md

 - 👋 Hi, I’m @lucas09009, Junior Developer 👨‍💻
 - 👀 I was a DI Student in TOGO.
-- Actually, I am a PLP ACADEMY student...
+- Currently, I am a PLP ACADEMY student...

 <!---
 lucas09009/lucas09009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.